mongodb/mongodb-kubernetes/docs/dev/release/how-to-release.md

 All of the supported files will be downloaded and staged into your repo, before moving on, make sure you commit these changes locally.

-## 9. Publish public repo

-First make sure that the `/public` directory is up to date with the public repository.
-This may involve creating a new PR into the development repository with any changes that have yet to be copied over.

-Then run

-    ./scripts/evergreen/update_public_repo.sh <path_to_public_repo_root>

-This will copy the contents of the `public` directory in the `10gen/ops-manager-kubernetes` into the root of the `mongodb/mongodb-enterprise-kubernetes`, the public repo and will commit changes (not push!)

-This script will also generate YAML files that can be used to install the operator in clusters with no Helm installed.
-These yaml files will be copied into the public repo, they will not exist in the private repo, and they should not be checked into the private repo either.

-Check the last commit in the public repo and if everything is ok - **push it**.

-## 10. Ask the Docs team to publish the Release Notes
+## 9. Ask the Docs team to publish the Release Notes
 Do this in the #docs channel

-## 11. Create Release Notes on Github
+## 10. Create Release Notes on Github
 Copy the Release Notes from the DOCSP [into Github](https://github.com/mongodb/mongodb-enterprise-kubernetes/releases/new)

-## 12. Release in Github
+## 11. Release in Github

 Publish release in our public Github repository [https://github.com/mongodb/mongodb-enterprise-kubernetes/releases](https://github.com/mongodb/mongodb-enterprise-kubernetes/releases)